 Fact: Studies have shown that you're never more than ten feet away from a spider, and one estimate puts you as close as three feet.

 Bites usually occur unexpectedly and can range from harmless to fatal.
 Spiders do not seek out human interaction but are rather prone to avoid confrontation.
 Bites usually occur when humans inadvertently encroach upon a spider's territory-like when reaching behind a rock or chair or other object in which a spider resides.
 Spider bites also often occur during sleep.
-Spider bites create allergic reactions in humans which range from harmless but annoying pricks to necrotic wounds to fatal injections.
+Spider bites create allergic reactions in humans which range from harmless but annoying pricks to necrotic wounds from fatal injections.
 Two dangerous types of spiders include the brown recluse spider and the black widow spider.